 Thank you for your interest in joining The Tuition Exchange.
-When ready to join, please download the membership agreement, complete the form, and email the signed paper copy to Bob Shorb (firstname.lastname@example.org).
+When ready to join, please download the membership agreement, complete the form, and email the signed paper copy to Bob Shorb (email@example.com).
+If your institution meets the requirements for membership, the application is processed and your school information is published on our website.
 The membership agreement is available here .
 The W-9 form is available here .
-The Tuition Exchange membership brochure is available by clicking here If you want to visit more about Tuition Exchange and its membership options and opportunities at your institution, please click here . . .
+The Tuition Exchange membership brochure is available by clicking here . . .

 From our Constitution and By-laws, Article IV Object Purpose and Scope: "The Corporation shall be operated exclusively for educational purposes for the benefit of public, private nonprofit, and religious colleges and universities through the advancement and administration of reciprocal tuition scholarships for children and other dependents of faculty and other employees of educational institutions associated with The Tuition Exchange, Inc. and for related purposes similarly designed to promote the advancement of . . .